- Is it normal for a 5 year old to throw tantrums

 - Do not punish them because that will lead to even more dysregulation.

 - Review the situation after tantrums settle down.
 Teach your child about emotions and how to express their strong emotions with words.
 Developing these communication skills will reduce their need to act out their intense emotions.

 - Find out if there are any special causes for frequent tantrums.
 Aside from not getting what they want, some 5 year olds have tantrums due to special circumstances that need to be addressed.

-For more details on how to deal with preschooler tantrums at the moment, check out 7 Steps to Dealing With Extreme Tantrums.
+For more details on how to deal with preschooler tantrums at the moment, check out How to Deal With 4 Year Old Extreme Tantrums.

 Why Does My 5 Year Old Have So Many Tantrums